TEAMMATES/teammates/docs/development.md

 1. Edit `src/e2e/resources/test.properties` as instructed is in its comments.
    * In particular, you will need legitimate Google accounts to be used for testing.

-1. Run the full test suite or any subset of it as how you would have done it in dev server.
+1. Login manually to TEAMMATES on the browser used for testing before running any E2E test one at a time.
+This is required as Google does not allow login by automated software.
    * Do note that the GAE daily quota is usually not enough to run the full test suite, in particular for accounts with no billing enabled.

 <sup>1</sup> This setup is necessary because our test suite uses the Gmail API to access Gmail accounts used for testing (these accounts are specified in `test.properties`) to confirm that those accounts receive the expected emails from TEAMMATES.